actions-marketplace-validations/mattdavis0351_packet-create-device/README.md

-# GitHub Actions for creating projects on Packet.com
+# GitHub Actions for creating devices within projects on Packet.com

 ## Automate your infrastructure

-This GitHub Action will create a new project on [packet.com](https://packet.com).
-Projects allow you to organize groups of resources and collaborators within your organization.
+This GitHub Action will create a new device in an existing project on [packet.com](https://packet.com).
+Devices are compute resources available within your organization projects.

-# Creating projects
+# Creating devices

-With this action you can automate yoru workflow to provision projects using the [packet.com api](https://api.packet.net).
+With this action you can automate your workflow to by provisioning devices inside of projects using the [packet.com api](https://api.packet.net).

 To use this action you will first need an [authentication token](https://www.packet.com/developers/api/authentication/) which can be generated through the [Packet Portal](https://app.packet.net/login?redirect=%2F%3F__woopraid%3DjUPDKi0tqtym).

+You will also need a public/private key pair.
+[Learn how to generate keys](https://www.packet.com/developers/docs/servers/key-features/ssh-keys/) for either a user or a project.

+**NEVER share your private key with anyone!**

 **Packet.com is NOT a free service, so you will be asked to provide billing information.
 This action will NOT have access to that information.**